westkey/fakebook/README.md

 <h1>Facebook comment generator</h1>
 <p>
-  Add credibility to your bullshit website with this out-of-the-box solution!
+  FOR EDUCATIONAL PURPOSES ONLY.
+Out of the box solution with copy/paste and CDN dependencies.
+  The links might break at some point, but who cares!
 Avatars and last names are fetched with faker.js.
-  To prevent gender issues I hardcoded some "gender neutral" first names.
+To prevent gender       issues I hardcoded some "gender neutral" first names (they are not perfect).
 Have fun!
 </p>
 <h2>Usage</h2>